Marriage has many pains, but celibacy has few pleasures. p. 122

 Basically, as to the “during marriage” aspects of a pre-nup, the problem is one of expectations.
 What are the foreseeable problems?
 For example, if she is expecting the kids to be raised Catholic and he Jewish, there could be conflict.
 If he is expecting his job to be the marriage’s primary occupation, she should know this.
 If the party holding the primary occupation is promoted out of the area, will the family make the move?
 What if an elderly parent or relative seeks to move in with the family?
 What if the husband expects his wife to do the housework?
 Is that what she is expecting?
 Following child-birth, how long should one parent be a stay-at-home parent and which parent should that be?
 What are to be the consequence of infidelity?
 How are old boyfriends and girlfriends to be dealt with?
 To avoid later disputes, it may be a good idea for the parties to determine as many of these issues as they can, reduce those determinations to covenants, include their covenants in a written pre-nuptial agreement, and hope that the courts will not find the agreement against public policy.

 And, as indicated, a pre-nup also affects matters on termination of the marriage, whether by divorce or death.
-The statutory Nevada marriage contract structures these issues.
 If it’s a young couple’s first marriage and they both enter it with nothing, there may be few property issues for the pre-nup to determine.
-Nevada’s default state-law contract, which says that the earnings of both parties after marriage are community earnings (each party owns half, regardless of which party did the earning) probably fits the parties’ expectations to a “T.” But, as to those entering a second or third marriage, or when one party to a first marriage has significantly greater assets, the parties may want to alter Nevada’s community property laws, if for no other reason that to avoid later, expensive, disputes concerning who owned/owed what on the marriage date.
+Where there is no Pre-Nup, Nevada’s default state-law contract, which says that the earnings of both parties after marriage are community earnings (each party owns half, regardless of which party did the earning) probably fits the parties’ expectations to a “T.” But, as to those entering a second or third marriage, or when one party to a first marriage has significantly greater assets, the parties may want to alter Nevada’s community property laws, if for no other reason that to avoid later, expensive, disputes concerning who owned/owed what on the marriage date.
 They can do so by a pre-nup, within reason.
 As just one example, if one of the parties has significant debt, an agreement that the parties’ earnings not be community property may be a good idea.
 One cannot avoid their debts by getting married, but they can give their prospective partner some protection from their pre-marital creditors with a properly drafted pre-nup.

 There are many other items that can be included in a pre-nup to structure the post-divorce situation.
 Even though the court reserves the right to ensure that the children are supported and cared for (regardless of what the pre-nup says), it does not hurt at all for the parties to set forth their expectations in a pre-nup.
 For example, during the minority of the children, can the custodial parent move to a distant city?
 The divorce court, while not bound, would probably be more likely defer to the parties expectations regarding such matters if it knew what the parties had agreed to before they decided to divorce.
 Likewise the parties can set forth their expectations regarding alimony in the pre-nup.
 For example, if one of the parties is expected to put the other through school, the pre-nup could provide that in that event, the spouse who worked to put the other through school would have sums set aside for his or her own schooling.
 However, the divorce/probate court is not bound to enforce the parties’ contract concerning child custody, support and alimony.